hemagsbe-4073/Hema_G_S_Active_Suspension_Control/README.md

 ---

 ##  Conclusion

-This project demonstrates the application of control system engineering in automotive vibration reduction.
-By implementing a feedback controller, the suspension system achieved improved damping characteristics and better stability under disturbance conditions.
-The work highlights the importance of active control techniques in modern vehicle dynamics and ride comfort enhancement.
+This project explored the application of feedback control in automotive suspension systems.

+A PD controller was implemented to improve damping characteristics and reduce settling time while maintaining smoother body motion.

+The work also highlighted the importance of controller tuning and the engineering balance between ride comfort and vehicle stability.